oak-and-lion/town-square/README.md

 ## Unit Tests

 The Unit Tests are executed by specifying the xxUnitTestsUtility as the main project.
-No extra, fancy unit testing framework is used, because they aren't needed.
+No extra, fancy unit testing framework is used, because it isn't needed.

 ## Contributions

 Contributions are not open, at this time.
 Feel free to fork the project and create your own version.
+It's nothing personal, but I don't know you or your motives.